axelpale/georap/README.md

-## Migration
+## Update and migration

 During development, the database schema can and will evolve.
 For each schema evolution step, the major package version is increased (e.g. from 1.2.3 to 2.0.0).
-To update old TresDB instances and their databases, we provice programmatic migration steps for each version increment and a script to execute them.
+To update old TresDB instances and their databases, we provide programmatic migration steps for each version increment and a script to execute them.

 First, pull the desired TresDB version from git: